Plastic Fantastic! Laser Plastic Welding

 Fast, reliable and inexpensive, providing simple product solutions as well as opening up new applications and markets – it’s no wonder that laser plastic welding is growing so fast.
 The technology has made notable inroads into the automotive and medical sectors and is moving into a whole range of different industries – wherever plastic is used.

 In the automotive industry, laser plastic welding is attractive not simply through its economic advantages but in the quality and smoothness that the technology generates, especially in sensor-electronic assemblies.
-An example of a more unusual use for laser plastic welding by a car manufacturer is in the integration a Bluetooth microphone into a seatbelt in the Audi R8 Spider.
+An example of a more unusual use for laser plastic welding by a car manufacturer is in rear view cameras.

 For the medical sector, laser plastic welding is the ideal solution in welding seams in the micrometer range.
 In microfluidics, precision is combined with particle-free processing, avoiding contamination.
 Other areas of application include consumables and inexpensive consumer goods.